TheSwanFactory/hclang/TUTORIAL.md

 - Symmetry of Code and Data (homoiconicity)
 - Explicit State Management (why instruction sets are evil)

-# The Approach
+## The Format

-The syntax is thus just a thin veneer on top of the semantics, rather than vice versa.
+Rather than a complex language, HC is a simple data format for expressions that is all but Turing Complete (see Appendix for details).
+By avoiding complicated grammars, the syntax becomes a thin veneer on top of the semantics, rather than vice versa.

-We built our syntax and runtime together to allow a very elegant and efficient way of performing evaluation.
-It sounds crazy, but it should make sense by the time we're done.

-# Our Philosophy
+## Our Philosophy

 The goal is not to make programming painless, but rather to concentrate the pain where it does the most good.
-You should need to (and be able to) worry about what really maters WHEN it really matters, but not otherwise.
+You should be able to worry about what really maters WHEN it really matters, but not otherwise.

 Examples: